-- Coxes must wear a life jacket or buoyancy aid in the correct manner and be familiar with the method of operation.
-In front-loader boats coxes must wear manually operated gas inflation life jackets. - Coxes need not wear the racing strip of the club they represent (see 7-2-5a); Coxes should be suitably dressed for the prevailing weather conditions; - c.
+- a.
+Coxes must wear a life jacket or buoyancy aid in the correct manner and be familiar with the method of operation.
+In front-loader boats coxes must wear manually operated gas inflation life jackets. - b.
+Coxes need not wear the racing strip of the club they represent (see 7-2-5a).
+Coxes should be suitably dressed for the prevailing weather conditions. - c.
 All coxes shall be weighed each day prior to their first race.
 A cox that does not meet the minimum weight requirements in 7-2-7d shall not be allowed to race. - Coxes competing in more than one event of a similar category need be weighed once only to qualify for all such events.
-Coxes shall be weighed in the clothing that they expect to wear in the race, inclusive of buoyancy aids. - In agreeing what a cox might expect to wear, the weather and condition of the course should be borne in mind. - d.
+Coxes shall be weighed in the clothing that they expect to wear in the race, inclusive of buoyancy aids. - In agreeing what a cox might expect to wear, the weather and condition of the course should be borne in mind. - Where local rules are agreed to enable processional races to not weigh all coxes, the requirement for coxes to meet the minimum weight remains and spot-checks may be carried out before racing. - d.
 The minimum weight for coxes shall be: 55kg for Senior Open, Masters Open, J18, J17, J16 and Mixed crews; 50kg for Senior Women, Masters Women, WJ18, WJ17 and WJ16 crews; 45kg for all J15 and younger crews.
 To make up this weight a lighter cox shall carry dead-weight.
 Any dead-weight carried may be checked after any race in an event. - e.
-The competition must confirm arrangements for the issue of weight certificates and confirmation of any dead-weight requirement and the way in which both will be checked Dead-weight should be carried as near to the cox as possible but not on them, nor in a way that might impede their exit from the boat. - Dead-weight shall consist of a single weight, or as few items as possible.
+The competition must confirm arrangements for the issue of weight certificates and confirmation of any dead-weight requirement and the way in which both will be checked - Dead-weight should be carried as near to the cox as possible but not on them, nor in a way that might impede their exit from the boat.

+- f.
+Dead-weight shall consist of a single weight, or as few items as possible.
 The type of dead-weight carried and its weight should be noted when the cox weighs in.
-Containers of liquid, sand or similar material should only be allowed as deadweight if the container is sealed and subsequently certified by Control Commission.

-g.
-A coxbox or similar apparatus shall not be counted as part of the coxes' weight or as part of dead-weight.
+Containers of liquid, sand or similar material should only be allowed as dead-weight if the container is sealed and subsequently certified by Control Commission. - g.
+A coxbox or similar apparatus shall not be counted as part of the coxes' weight or as part of deadweight.
 Such apparatus is deemed to be part of the boat.